 Once the veg/beef mixture is ready, mash the potatoes until no chunks are left.
 Add a splash of plant milk to help combine.
 Basically, you’re making mashed potatoes.

 And mix well!

 Next, add in your vegan cheese of choice.

 Now it’s time to shape the korokke.
 Place a couple spoonfuls of the mixture in your hands and roll into a ball.

 Repeat until all the korokke mixture is used up.
 I ended up with 15 korokke, but it will depend on how big you make them.

-Then get your flour, milk, and panko ready in separate bowls.
-Coat the korokke in flour, then dip in milk (I like to use chopsticks so my fingers don’t get all sticky and messy), and finally roll in panko until covered all over.
+Then get your flour, milk mixed with cornstarch, and panko ready in separate bowls.
+Coat the korokke in flour, then dip in milk (I like to use chopsticks so my fingers don’t get all sticky and messy), and finally roll in panko until coated all over.